kubewarden/docs/docs/howtos/telemetry/10-opentelemetry-qs.md

     cert-manager jetstack/cert-manager
 ```

-Once cert-manager is up and running, the OpenTelemetry operator Helm chart can be installed in this way:
+Once cert-manager is running, you can install the OpenTelemetry operator Helm chart:

 :::note
 At the time of writing (2024-11-11) the latest OpenTelemetry operator chart version is `0.65.0`